Are you 18 years or older?

 Family Roots

-I moved to Fort McMurray in 2020 for the love of my husband, Devan, and our shared desire to build a life and grow our family.
+I moved to Fort McMurray in 2020 for the love of my husband Devan and our shared desire to build a life and grow our family.
 Having visited the city many times on sales trips, I was always drawn to its wild character and the adventurous, welcoming people who call it home.
-Since moving here and starting my business, I’ve had the privilege of meeting so many wonderful people, building strong connections, and growing both my family and my roots in the community.
+Since moving here and starting my business, I have had the privilege of meeting so many wonderful people.
+I have built strong connections and grown both my family and my roots in the community.

 Current